Talksport

-Talksport's content includes live coverage of sporting events, interviews with the leading names in sport and entertainment, phone-ins and discussion.
-Since June 2020 it has also produced sports bulletins for Times Radio.
+Talksport (styled as talkSPORT) is a sports radio station in the United Kingdom and Republic of Ireland, owned by News Broadcasting.
+Its content includes live coverage of sporting events, interviews with the leading names in sport and entertainment, phone-ins and discussion.
 Talksport, alongside sister station Talksport 2, is an official broadcaster for several sporting contests, including the Premier League and English Football League.